Needles and syringes on public land

 Discarded hypodermic needles and syringes are extremely dangerous and could cause injury or infection.
-If you find a needle or syringe on public land or Council premises then it should be reported immediately to the Council.
+If you find a needle or syringe on public land or our premises then it should be reported immediately to us.

-Please report any discarded needles or syringes immediately, our Council has staff who are trained to safely remove and dispose of discarded needles or syringes.
+Please report any discarded needles or syringes immediately.
+We have staff who are trained to safely remove and dispose of discarded needles or syringes.
 Do not put yourself or others at risk:

 - Do not handle the needle or syringe with your bare hands

 - Keep the needle or syringe out of reach of children